Multiple Time-Frame Analysis

 This group holds onto their trades for only a few minutes.
 Scalper never holds on to a trade for more than ten minutes.
 With the objective of making small amounts of pips as profit, 5 - 20 pips.

-A Scalper using 1 minutes chart wants to go long, checks 5 min chart, which looks like the one below, since 5 min show cfd trend is going up, then decides from the analysis it is okay to buy.
+A Scalper using 1 minutes chart wants to go long, checks 5 min chart, which looks like the one below, since 5 min show cfd trend is going up, then decides from this analysis it is okay to buy.

 Day Traders